mramshaw/Google-Assistant/README.md

 Unlike Alexa, Google Assistant will increment a version number as each successive Google Action is certified.

+Also unlike Alexa, Google __requires__ a published ___privacy policy___ as a part of its certification process (it is impossible to get an Action certified without one, even if it captures no data of any kind).

 ## Privacy

+As noted above, Google has taken steps to be transparent as to the type of data it captures.

+Also, each certified Action has a published privacy policy.

 If privacy is a concern, it is possible to view (and manage) the personal information that Google tracks: